geodezyx.time_series package

 - to_list(coortype='XYZ', specific_output=None, time_as_datetime=False)

-Export the TimeSerie Object as Lists (Numpy Arrays)
+Export the TimeSerie as lists of numpy arrays.

 - Parameters: